farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 When there is no other value, the value that you have is called the `undefined` value.
 And remember, there's an `undefined` type with one and only one value in it called `undefined`.
 So typeof is telling us v currently is `undefined`.
 It got initialized and it's `undefined`.
 And that, by the way, does not mean it doesn't have a value yet.

-> `undefined` means, does not currently have a value.
+> The `undefined` means, does not currently have a value.

 A lot of people think, `undefined` means doesn't have a value yet.
 The most appropriate way to think about it is, does not currently have a value.
 Because it's entirely plausible and possible, that you have a variable or a property that has some value and then it goes back to the state of not having a value anymore.
 You set it to `undefined`, you undefine it.
 It just takes it back to that state where the value that it's holding is `undefined`.